When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 On July 15, 2019, the N.C.
 House passed Senate Bill 154, joining the Senate in approving sports betting and horse wagering in the state, although the bill restricts sports wagering to tribal lands only.

 Nor does it allow mobile wagering because it requires bets be placed only at Eastern Band of Cherokee casinos in Cherokee and Murphy, North Carolina’s two tribal casinos.

-North Carolina has two tribal casinos, which is a big step towards legalized sports betting, but historically the Tar Heel State has adopted a firm anti-gambling stance which still endures today.
+This is a big step for the Tar Heel State, which in the past has adopted a firm anti-gambling stance that still endures in many of its political and social circles today.